 The prediction space $Z$ can be run through exhaustively in the case considered here: only one centre grey pixel.
 Sub-sampling for numerical integration is thus not necessary, and we set $S=Z$.

-The utility of a prediction $y$ when the true value $z$ happens is defined as $U(y,z)=-\max\left(0,\left|y-z\right|-\lyxmathsym{τ}\right)$.
-In other words, we accept small prediction discrepancies up to $\lyxmathsym{τ}$ at no cost, reflecting the fact the image is not significantly altered by small variations in pixel grey levels.
+The utility of a prediction $y$ when the true value $z$ happens is defined as $U(y,z)=-\max\left(0,\left|y-z\right|-\tau\right)$.
+In other words small prediction discrepancies up to $\tau$ are accepted at no cost, reflecting the fact the image is not significantly altered by small variations in pixel grey levels.
 Then the utility decreases (the loss increases) with each grey level difference between the predicted and the true value.